 During the summer here in Los Angeles, we regularly see temps in the 90’s and 100’s.
-The last thing you want to do when it’s that hot is turn on the oven or slave over a hot stove.
-That’s why I like to experiment with creating cold, no-cook dishes that can be easily thrown together at the last minute.
-I especially enjoy playing with the Sephardic Jewish salads I’ve learned and putting a new spin on them, using whatever ingredients I have on hand to create something entirely new.
+The last thing you want to do when it’s that hot is turn on the oven or a hot stove.
+That’s why I like to experiment with creating cold, no-cook dishes and salads that are quick and satisfying.

-This salad happened during one of my kitchen experiments.
-I started with a simple family recipe for a Sephardic cucumber salad (cucumber, fresh dill, vinegar, oil and salt), then tweaked the dressing and added some stuff I found in the fridge—organic red radishes and half a white cabbage leftover from another recipe.
-The result is a delightfully flavorful salad—cold, crunchy, pickly, and easy to throw together at a moment’s notice.
-I call it my Crunchy Pickled Salad.
-If you like dill pickles, you’re going to love this salad.
+I created this salad during one of my kitchen experiments.
+It started with a simple family recipe for a Sephardic Jewish cucumber salad (cucumber, fresh dill, vinegar, oil and salt).
+After tweaking the dressing, I added some vegetables from the crisper drawer—organic red radishes and half a white cabbage leftover from another recipe.

 - 2 lbs Persian cucumbers